 If you are worried about cycling by yourself on the road, you can build your confidence by joining a group ride.
-British Cycling, in partnership with HSBC, support volunteers to run rides for different ages and levels of riding experience.
-There are lots of rides of different lengths and speeds: go to letsride.co.uk to see what rides are happening locally and letsride.co.uk/social to find cycling groups.
+British Cycling, in partnership with HSBC, support volunteers to run rides for different ages and levels of riding experience and you can find local cycling groups including Breeze, their ladies-only rides.

-South Herts CTC also offer groups, including an occasional ‘5 miles to fabulous’ ride running from Morrisons in St Albans, which is a great way to start.
+South Herts Cyclists also offer groups, including an occasional ‘5 miles to fabulous’ ride running from Morrisons in St Albans, which is a great way to start.

 - You can do route planning and find routes through apps such as strava, kamoot and map my ride.

 If that isn’t enough to get you sorted, take it to one of our great local bikes shops, or use one of the local mobile cycle mechanics who come to you house and sort out your bike (either there or picking it up and taking it away).
-For example, locally there is CycleTech, Botox Bikes, The Bike Loft in Redbourn, and more.
+Locally there is CycleTech, Botox Bikes, The Bike Loft, St Albans Cycles, BC Cycles and many more.